P1 TournamentPadel Heartland 🇦🇷Completed8 min read

 Effective tax rate

-Tax on winner's prize
+Tax on men's winner

-Net take-home (winner)
+Net take-home (men's winner)

 Compare tax rates at every Premier Padel tournament in our complete tax-by-country guide →